MrTambe/digital-logic-repo/README.md

 ---

-## 📖 Preface & Design Philosophy

-Welcome to the **Digital Logic Handbook**—an open-source, living textbook and circuit repository.

-Building digital hardware from scratch in Sebastian Lague's *Digital Logic Simulator* is deeply rewarding, but re-inventing basic sub-circuits every time you scale up gets tedious.
-This repository serves two purposes:
-1. **A Drop-In Component Library:** Copy and reference modular circuit designs directly into your own software projects to bypass repetitive gate layout.
-2. **A Progressive Architectural Textbook:** Learn how computers are built bottom-up, starting from two basic primitives (`AND` and `NOT` gates) and scaling step-by-step to an 8-bit calculator, a full-fledged 8-bit CPU, and eventually 16-bit, 32-bit, and 64-bit architectures.
+A Progressive Architectural Textbook: Learn how computers are built bottom-up, starting from two basic primitives (`AND` and `NOT` gates) and scaling step-by-step to an 8-bit calculator, a full-fledged 8-bit CPU, and eventually 16-bit, 32-bit, and 64-bit architectures.

+This repository serves as an information hub and architectural reference to find various digital logic component designs, schematics, and timing breakdowns.

+---

+## 🌟 Key Features of This Repository

+* 🎬 **Video-First Documentation:** Every component contains live `.mp4` video recordings showing signal propagation, inputs toggling, and outputs responding in real time.
+* 📊 **Compact Truth Tables:** Standardized 5x2 sub-table formats save vertical space while displaying complete input-output relationships.
+* 🔀 **Multiple Design Methods:** Complex components feature multiple sub-folders (e.g., `Method_01_Ripple_Carry` vs. `Method_02_Carry_Lookahead`) so you can explore beginner readability vs. high-speed optimization.
+* 🧱 **Modular Tier Scaling:** Every sub-circuit shows how lower-level logic gates connect and scale cleanly into higher-level system blocks.

 ---